3D Digital Animation and Modelling BA (Hons)

 About the course

-You study your first year in the 3D Digital Animation degree in common with students on the 2D Digital Animation and 3D Games Art.
+You study your first year in the 3D Digital Animation and Modelling degree in common with students on the 2D Animation and Character Modelling and 3D Games Art & Design.
 Whilst still focusing on your chosen digital degree study you will experience high levels and intensive engagement with the latest software and animation techniques.
 First year study also concentrates on essential skills needed throughout your degree study such as design of character, narrative and drawing.
 Animation and games histories will add context to your study.
 As you gain experience in your chosen area of study during this year, you have the opportunity to switch to either of the other two degree routes.

 Today's 3D CGI is informed by the best film, animation and cinematographic practices.
 Second year studies enable you to engage and use film language, illusion of life character animation, and the power of post production for integrating and compositing 3D-SFX.
 To complete year two study you will also take a self initiated project, with professional help, from planning stages and storyboarding through to completion.